 Grow Wildlife Loving Plants

-Grow nectar and pollen-rich flowers – old cottage garden varieties that flower throughout the year such as forget-me-nots, bluebells, buddleia, campanula, potentilla and foxgloves, rather than modern varieties that have little to offer insects.
+Grow nectar and pollen-rich flowers – old cottage garden varieties that flower throughout the year such as forget-me-nots, bluebells, buddleia (see below), campanula, potentilla and foxgloves, rather than modern varieties that have little to offer insects.
 Herbs are also useful.
 Don't be tempted to chop down ivy even though it may have spread a little too far, it's an invaluable winter food resource and small bird habitat.

 Back to Nature